 What is on the horizon for plastic waste management rules in 2021

 Plastic waste management is receiving plenty of attention.
 New bans and labeling rules are popping up around the globe.
-Do you know what’s ahead in 2021?
+Do you know what’s ahead ?

 Regulatory action is being taken on a global scale to help manage plastic waste.
 Regulation comes in many forms, such as outright bans on plastic imports, restrictions on chemicals used in plastic products and labeling rules.
 What follows is a summary of recent regulatory requirements across the globe.